 Weighing the Pros and Cons of Earthquake Insurance

-After reviewing the facts, only you can come to a decision as to whether or not it is worth paying for earthquake insurance.
-One thing for sure is that it is very difficult to predict when an earthquake will occur, and although regions may have long periods of low activity, it only takes one major event to create damage or destruction on your property.
+Only you can decide whether or not it is worth paying for earthquake insurance.
+It is tough to predict when an earthquake will occur.
+While regions may have long periods of low activity, it only takes one major event to damage or destroy your property.